pawelmarcinkiewicz/random-number-generator/README.md

 # Random Number Generator
-## Random Number Generator is simple program created in Spring Boot using Spring MVC and Spring Data.
+## Random Number Generator is simple program created in Spring Boot.

 Technologies used:
 - Java 8
-- Spring Boot
+- Spring Boot (with Spring MVC and Spring Data)
 - Maven

 You can run this application using Maven command: